joshcummingsdesign/bible-notes/wp-content/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 3.2.13: Ability to convert to webp format from media library.
-A security fix and various tweaks and fixes - a recommended update for all
+* 3.2.15: WooCommerce Multilingual & Multicurrency compatibility, various fixes and tweaks - a recommended update for all